Concentrated solar power: Ideal case

-CSP deployment has slowed down considerably as most of the above-mentioned markets have cancelled their support, as the technology turned out to be more expensive on a per kWH basis than solar PV and wind power.
-CSP in combination with Thermal Energy Storage (TES) is expected by some to remain cheaper than PV with lithium batteries for storage durations above 4 hours per day, while NREL expects that by 2030 PV with 10-hour storage lithium batteries will cost the same as PV with 4-hour storage used to cost in 2020.

-Combining the affordability of PV and the dispatchability of CSP is a prominsing avenue for high capacity factor solar power at low cost.
-Few PV-CSP plants in China are hoping to operate profitably on the regional coal tariff of US$ 50 per MWh in the year 2021.

-Incentives and Markets
+Incentives and markets

 Spain

-In 2008 Spain launched the first commercial scale CSP market in Europe.
+In 2008, Spain launched the first commercial scale CSP market in Europe.
 Until 2012, solar-thermal electricity generation was initially eligible for feed-in tariff payments (art.
-2 RD 661/2007) - leading to the creation of the largest CSP fleet in the world which at 2.3 GW of installed capacity contributes about 5TWh of power to the Spanish grid every year.
+2 RD 661/2007) – leading to the creation of the largest CSP fleet in the world which at 2.3 GW of installed capacity contributes about 5TWh of power to the Spanish grid every year.

 The initial requirements for plants in the FiT were: